bodese7en/Full-Stack-Machine-Learning-Image-Prediction-Model/README.md

 1. Data Preprocessing Utilities: We offer efficient data preprocessing utilities to handle various image formats, resize images, and perform data augmentation to enhance the model's robustness.
 2. Model Evaluation and Comparison: Comprehensive evaluation scripts allow you to compare the performance of different models using metrics like accuracy, precision, recall, and F1-score.
 3. Web Application: Our full-stack approach includes a user-friendly web application powered by Flask.
 This application allows users to upload images and receive real-time predictions from the trained models.
-4. Model Export and Deployment: We demonstrate how to export trained models to formats compatible with popular deployment frameworks, such as TensorFlow Serving and ONNX.
+4. Model Export and Deployment: We demonstrate how to export trained models to formats compatible with popular deployment frameworks.
 5. Code Examples and Tutorials: Detailed code examples and tutorials guide you through each step of the development process, making it easy for learners and enthusiasts to follow along.

 #### With this Full Stack Machine Learning Image Prediction Model, you can build sophisticated image classification applications with ease.
 Whether you're a machine learning researcher, software engineer, or hobbyist, this repository offers a complete package to explore, develop, and deploy image prediction solutions in a user-friendly and efficient manner.
 Join my community and let's advance the world of data science together!